Note: Is this you focuses on one type of person for whom shared housing is a good idea. There are lots of others.

 - You look for the good in others.

 - You see the bumper sticker “Practice random acts of kindness” and smile.

 We also offer four-session webinars several times a year.
 The best way to learn about an upcoming webinar is to join our newsletter list so that you learn when these will be held.
-You can do that below, or on this page.
+You can do that on this page.

 What we don’t do is offer direct matching.